Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Melanoma Data Analysis

 In Figure~\ref{fig:CI-melanoma2}, we present the CI estimates averaged over male and female patients who succumbed to melanoma.
 The degree of separation between genders varies across the three models, with CB showing no significant difference, while RF and DH indicate that females have a slightly lower risk of melanoma.

-CB selected 11 covariates (the ones with non-zero estimated coefficients) and RF selected 1104 covariates (the ones that had positive variable importance and satisfied a data-driven minimal depth threshold), all of which were gene expressions.
-These two sets of selected covariates contained 2 common ones, corresponding to probe IDs ILMN\_1727023 and ILMN\_2095633, the first of which appears among the first 50 RF selected covariates.
-Table~\ref{tab:genes} shows the CB-selected covariates, sorted by their absolute effect sizes, along with the names of the genes they map to (when available) based on the Illumina HumanHT-12 v4.0 annotations.
+CB selected 1 covariate (the one with non-zero estimated coefficient), a gene expression corresponding to the probe ID ILMN\_1727023.
+RF selected 1266 covariates (the ones that had positive variable importance and satisfied a data-driven minimal depth threshold), all of which were gene expressions, but not including the CB-selected one.
+Table~\ref{tab:genes} shows the CB-selected gene expression and top 10 RF-selected gene expressions, sorted by their variable importance measure, along with the names of the genes they map to (when available) based on the Illumina HumanHT-12 v4.0 annotations.